ihaveamac/custom-install/README.md

 (still in development)

+Using a 32-bit version of Python is recommended to build a version to be distributed.

 A [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment) is recommended to isolate the packages from system directories.
 The build script `make-standalone.bat` assumes that the dependencies are in PATH.

 Install the dependencies, plus cx-Freeze.
 In a virtual environment, the specific Python version doesn't need to be requested.